What is Prop 65?

 Even though Chihuly Studio is based in Seattle, Washington, we sell merchandise and artwork in California.
 We are required to comply with Prop 65 warning label regulations.
 We discovered that some of our products contain listed chemicals.

 Does this mean Chihuly products aren’t safe?

 Chihuly manufactures all its products in accordance with all federal and state consumer safety regulations.
 Prop 65 is not a safety regulation; its purpose is purely for notice to the consumer.
 Violations of Prop 65 are levied against businesses who do not label their products if listed chemicals are present, not for the actual use of such chemicals and use of the chemicals in consumer products is not illegal or a violation of safety standards.
 Only you can decide if buying Chihuly products containing Prop 65 listed chemicals is right for you.
-These Chihuly products: 1,000-Piece Jigsaw Puzzle, Stick Umbrella, Folding Umbrella, and the Spiral Journal, require the following warning:
+These Chihuly products: Jigsaw Puzzles, Stick Umbrella, Folding Umbrella, and the Spiral Journal, require the following warning:

 WARNING: This product may expose you to chemicals including lead which is known to the State of California to cause cancer and birth defects or other reproductive harm.

 All Chihuly glass art contains antimony trioxide, which is known by the State of California to cause cancer.
 Depending on the colors used, other chemicals such as lead, cadmium, chromium, and arsenic may be present.

 We have not tested our fine art prints because the results would vary depending on the color combination in each artwork.
 Based on the information we have from our paint supplier, we do know that some colors contain Prop 65 listed chemicals, so out an abundance of caution, we are including the following warning for all of Dale’s works on paper: